kevinrue/GOexpress-original/README.md

 * rerank() allows to reorder the ranked tables of GO terms and genes either by increasing (average) rank or decreasing (average) score.

+* subEset() allows to subset an ExpressionSet to only the samples with a particular set of values in given columns of their phenotypic data (e.g. only samples from "2H" and "6H" in their "Time" information).